theron-wang/otr4j/README.md

 * ✔ Socialist Millionaire's Protocol for OTRv4.
 * ⌛ Migrate Ed448-Goldilocks implementation to Bouncy Castle.
   * ✔ EdDSA long-term keypair
   * ECDH keypair
+  _Requires additions to the BouncyCastle API, as certain necessary operations are not currently supplied._
   * Verify if implementation is still concise and simple, given recent modifications to Point and Scalar internals.
 * Migrate OTRv4 DAKE state machine into OTRv4 Message state machine.
 * Support for skipped messages, keeping track of skipped message keys.
-* Full implementation for "OTRv4 Interactive" use-case
+* Full implementation of "OTRv3-compatible" + "OTRv4 Interactive" use-case (including all FIXMEs)
 * ...
+(OTRv4 Non-interactive, ...)
+* Clean up remaining TODOs

 ## Functionality